-The optional software part of the TOE consists of the SCL, RSA, the EC, the SHA-2, the Base and the toolbox libraries.
+The optional software part of the TOE consists of the SCL, RSA, EC, SHA-2, Base and Toolbox libraries.

 The SCL library is used to provide a high-level interface to DES/TDES and AES symmetric cryptographic operation.
 It uses the SCP of the underlying hardware and implements countermeasures against all known weaknesses of the SCP v3 (e.g. dummy calculations, block repetitions and backward calculation).
 The SCL library consists of three C-library files: Cipher.lib, AES.lib, and DES.lib.
 These files are not distributed separately, and, therefore, all three files are called together Symmetric Cryptographic Library.
 The SCL supports the ECB, CBC, CTR CFB and PCBC block cipher modes.
 Please note that the PCBC mode, as well as "Sec1"-functions of the SCL, are not covered by the evaluation.